Since the advent of the internet and modern technology, consumer and general data have become invaluable to organizations worldwide.

 But how do you establish an ETL pipeline, the process behind it, and most importantly, what does it take?

-ETL is the foundation of all machine learning and data analytics workstreams.
-If the data is raw and unorganized, it cannot be used to train any AI, or for any business automation processes.
-Even after your initial automation goals are met, you will need to keep retraining your AI programs with new data and analytics for better insight and performance.
+ETL stands for extract, transform, load and is the foundation of all machine learning and data analytics workstreams.
+In its raw, unorganized form, data cannot be used to train any AI, or for any business automation processes.
+Therefore, even after your initial automation goals are met, you will need to keep retraining your AI programs with new data and analytics for better insight and performance.

 Any data that your business deems relevant for your automated processes to perform smoothly needs to be passed through an ETL pipeline before it is of any use to your software, which is why an ETL pipeline is not just something you need to achieve automation, but a continuous necessity throughout your use of advanced business intelligence mechanisms.